Carlos Noel Clayton, 97, passed away on January 7, 2020 at Friendship Village, Columbus, Ohio; his residence for the past 18 years.

 Carlos was a man of many talents.
 After working as a mason, chemist, hobby farmer and self-employed TV repairman, he began his long career with Diamond Electronics in Lancaster Ohio.
 His work took him throughout the US as well as to many countries on six continents, frequently accompanied by Louise.
 Together they also opened their home to the international clients he was training.

 He fed his family with his wonderful gardens and orchards, a passion he inherited from his father and passed on to his children.
 He taught his children to love and care for the earth.

 As a Christian active in his faith, he often helped strangers and supported many social justice and environmental causes.
 After retiring he volunteered for many years building houses with Habitat for Humanity in both Ohio and Florida.

 He is survived by his four children, Douglas Clayton, Ann Jacob, Mary Hogan, and Beth Goff; five grandchildren and two great-grandchildren.

 All are welcome to a Memorial Celebration that will be held on Sunday, March 8, 1:00 to 3:00 P.M. at Friendship Village, 5800 Forest Hills Blvd, Columbus Ohio.

 In lieu of flowers, the family requests contributions be made in his name to Habitat for Humanity.

-To send flowers to Carlos' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carlos Noel Clayton, please visit our floral store.